Blake-Madden/Wisteria-Dataviz/ImportingData.md

 | **Categorical** | `CategoricalColumns()` | Defaults to `0` (customizable) | Can be read as strings or integers; uses lookup table for labels |
 | **Date/Time** | `DateColumns()` | `wxInvalidDateTime` | Auto-detects or uses `DateImportMethod`; errors logged via `wxLogWarning()` |
 | **Other (ID or ignored)** | Omit from `ImportInfo` | — | Columns not classified are ignored during import |

-A `Wisteria::Data::Dataset` object is available for importing data, as well as connecting the data to various graph types. ...

-A `Wisteria::Data::Dataset` object is available for importing data, as well as connecting the data to various graph types.
-When you import data, you can select which columns to use and specify which ones are which.
-For example, you would specify which column would be the Y data, another the X data, another a grouping column, etc. Then you would pass the dataset to a graph's `SetData()` method and it will use the columns that it expects.

 Importing
 =============================